 Furthermore, people living in poverty are especially vulnerable to climate change, and if it is not addressed we will probably see a decrease in poverty reduction and an increase in food insecurity.
 While it is not possible to eradicate extreme poverty without addressing climate change, it is possible that some measures to tackle it will have a negative impact on the lives of people in poverty.
 For this reason, adaptation and mitigation strategies should be based on the UN Guiding Principles on Extreme Poverty and Human Rights.
 If governments fail to combat climate change alongside people living in poverty, it is very likely that response measures will harm these vulnerable communities.

-If we look at Agenda 2030 through the traditional divide between developing and developed countries and we add scarcity of resources, then we could see competition.
-But if we consider the SDGs through the lens of human rights — as Agenda 2030 says, “They seek to realize the human rights of all” — then, more than complementarity or competition, there is equal responsibility from all Member States to collaborate to eradicate poverty in all its forms everywhere and to achieve sustainable development.
-And the outcome document says it very clearly in paragraph 5 : “These are universal goals and targets which involve the entire world, developed and developing countries alike.”
+If we look at the 2030 Agenda through the traditional divide between developing and developed countries and we add scarcity of resources, then we could see competition.
+But if we consider the SDGs through the lens of human rights — as the 2030 Agenda says, “They seek to realize the human rights of all” — then, more than complementarity or competition, there is equal responsibility from all Member States to collaborate to eradicate poverty in all its forms everywhere and to achieve sustainable development.
+And the outcome document says it very clearly in paragraph 5: “These are universal goals and targets which involve the entire world, developed and developing countries alike.”

-To surmount the dichotomy between complementarity and competition, we need to understand the unprecedented scope and significance of Agenda 2030, which redefines development.
-In this new paradigm, if we were consistent about the definition of sustainable development that includes the three dimensions — economic, social, and environmental — we couldn’t label a country “developed” when 8 % of the population lives in poverty and its mode of consumption and production is depleting the resources of the planet, as is the case with France, for example.
-Countries shouldn’t be rated only by GDP but also by their environmental sustainability and the access to human rights by all their citizens.
+To surmount the dichotomy between complementarity and competition, we need to understand the unprecedented scope and significance of the 2030 Agenda, which redefines development.
+In this new paradigm, if we were consistent about the definition of sustainable development that includes the three dimensions — economic, social, and environmental — we couldn’t label a country “developed” when 8% of the population lives in poverty and its mode of consumption and production is depleting the resources of the planet, as is the case with France, for example.
+The level of development of a country shouldn’t be based only on GDP but also on their environmental sustainability and on the access to human rights by all their citizens.

 The SDGs are clearly not “for sale”.
-Some of the elements of Agenda 2030 sketch out a paradigm shift that will require a change of mentalities that money cannot buy.
+Some of the elements of the 2030 Agenda sketch out a paradigm shift that will require a change of mentalities that money cannot buy.

 Obviously the implementation of the SDGs will require an enormous amount of money.
 Quantifying needs is complex and necessarily imprecise, since estimates are dependent on a host of assumptions, but studies show that they are in the order of trillions of US$ per year.
 Yet, there is enough money.
 Global savings, for example, are estimated at $18 trillion annually and global financial assets at $218 trillion.
 The challenge lies in promoting a financial system that incentivizes a reallocation of a small percentage of savings to global needs.
 And for this, the most important element is political will to implement the necessary reforms on monetary, financial, and trade governance.